Troubleshooting¶

 - org.ow2.asm:asm version lower than 7.0

-Currently, the plugin version only supports build environments using org.ow2.asm:asm7.x
+Currently, the plugin version only supports a build environment using org.ow2.asm:asm7.x

 or higher.
-You can query the build environment using ./gradlew buildEnvironment
+You can query the build environment via ./gradlew buildEnvironment

 to confirm this issue.
-This can be fixed by forcing a dependency on a version 7.x or higher.
+This problem can be resolved by forcibly depending on a version 7.x or higher.
 It is recommended to use version 7.2 or higher.

 buildscript {